frostbits-security/SIET/README.md

 Cisco Smart Install is a plug-and-play configuration and image-management feature that provides zero-touch deployment for new switches.
 You can ship a switch to a location, place it in the network and power it on with no configuration required on the device.

-You can easy identify it by nmap: nmap -n -Pn -p 4786 -v 192.168.0.1
+You can easy identify it using nmap: nmap -n -Pn -p 4786 -v 192.168.0.1

-This protocol have few security issue, that allows:
+This protocol has a security issue that allows:

-1. Change tftp-server address on client device by sending one malformed tcp packet.
+1. Change tftp-server address on client device by sending one malformed TCP packet.

 2. Copy client's startup-config on tftp-server exchanged previously.